 During these early years, household-name companies such as REVO were extremely competitive and brand conscious.
 REVO, in particular, produced a number of successful logo reiterations over the decades in line with the technological developments of their lights and in keeping with design trends of each era.
 During restoration in our workshop, we often come across these differing logos alluding to their date of manufacture, allowing us to record and date each light accurately.

-REVO was founded by Frederick Reeves in 1910 starting off as an electrical company named ‘Cable and Accessory.'
+Founded by Frederick Reeves in 1910, REVO started off as an electrical company named ‘Cable and Accessory.'
 Reeves went on to forge a partnership with Septimus Vaughan founder of VONO beds and the name REVO was given to emphasis the link.

 In the 1930s when electric street lighting was widely introduced throughout the UK, REVO became a household name.
 Their lights, along with their competitors, were suspended around the UK, illuminating streets railways and factories.
 By the 1950s and 60s REVO was one of the main suppliers of street lighting around the UK.
 Many of their lights are still actually in use today, as this was the era before the planned obsolescence we see today.

 REVO engineers were famed for their creativity, often developing styles of lighting individual to the towns they were designed for.
 This means that whilst there are a wealth of classic REVO styles, from prismatics and enamels to machinist lights and bulkheads there are also some incredible individual rarities to be found.

 The company’s enduring appeal and quality craftsmanship ensure that from enamelled shades, to steel bulkhead fittings and prismatic lanterns, the products in the historic REVO range are still as beautiful today as when they were originally manufactured.